simha-grey/realtime/README.md

 My app is containerized.
 It uses three Docker containers: Nginx, Php-fpm, and PostgreSQL.
 You will find Dockerfiles in the "docker" directory and Makefile with different helpful commands.

 How to deploy this sandbox.

-0. git clone...
+1. git clone...
-1. cd your/project/directory
+2. cd your/project/directory
-2. composer update
+3. composer update
-3. create and configure .env.local, .env.test.local files.
+4. create and configure .env.local, .env.test.local files.
 You need to replace "!ChangeMe!" strings.
-4. execute "make dc_build dc_up"
+5. execute "make dc_build dc_up"
-5. execute "make app_bash" to get into the container.
+6. execute "make app_bash" to get into the container.
-6. execute php bin/console doctrine:migrations:migrate
+7. execute php bin/console doctrine:migrations:migrate

    In a browser open HTTP://127.0.0.1:888/dashboard.
-You will be redirected to login page.
+You will be redirected to the login page.
 Click "Login with Google".